JKorf/CryptoClients.Net/README.md

 var kucoinResult3 = await unifiedKucoinClient3.GetTickerAsync(unifiedKucoinClient3.GetSymbolName(baseAsset3, quoteAsset3));
 ```

 For information on the specific exchange clients, dependency injection, response processing and more see the [CryptoExchange.Net documentation](https://jkorf.github.io/CryptoExchange.Net) or have a look at the examples [here](https://github.com/JKorf/CryptoClients.Net/tree/main/Examples).
-See the [CryptoExchange.Net examples](https://github.com/JKorf/CryptoExchange.Net/tree/master/Examples) for examples client examples which also apply to CryptClients.Net
+See the [CryptoExchange.Net examples](https://github.com/JKorf/CryptoExchange.Net/tree/master/Examples) for client examples which also apply to CryptClients.Net

 ### Supported Exchanges
 The following API's are included in CryptoClients.Net: